hkzlab/A500_r5-eprom_adapter/README.md

 ## Board Variants

 You'll find two variants of the same board in this repository.
 One uses DIP32 EPROMs, the other PLCC32.
-I advice to use sockets in both variants.

 PLCC32 version is a bit harder to solder, but is more compact.